Hong Kong protesters form human chains to call for democracy

-HONG KONG (AP) — Supporters of Hong Kong’s pro-democracy movement lined city streets and part of the city’s harbor front Friday, inspired by a human chain in a historic Baltic states protest against Soviet control 30 years ago.
+HONG KONG (AP) — Supporters of Hong Kong’s pro-democracy movement lined the streets and part of the city’s harbor front Friday, inspired by a human chain in a historic Baltic states protest against Soviet control 30 years ago.

 Some raised linked hands while others switched on their smartphone lights and held the devices aloft to create a row of white lights against the nighttime skyline.
 Organizers hoped the chains, which traced three subway routes, would total 40 kilometers (25 miles) in length.